MikroElektronika/mikrosdk_click_v2/clicks/magneticrotary6/details.md

 ## Example Description

-> This example demonstrates the use of Magnetic Rotary 6 click board by reading and displaying the magnet's angular position in degrees measured by the bottom and top sensor dies.
+> This example demonstrates the use of Magnetic Rotary 6 Click board by reading and displaying the magnet's angular position in degrees measured by the bottom and top sensor dies.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which sets the magnet rotation direction for the bottom die to clockwise and for the top die to counter-clockwise.
+> Initializes the driver and performs the Click default configuration which sets the magnet rotation direction for the bottom die to clockwise and for the top die to counter-clockwise.

 ```c